Janet Robin: The String Revolution

-The String Revolution is a side project started by Robin featuring four international guitar players playing mostly original instrumental pieces of all genres.
+The String Revolution is a project started by Robin featuring four international guitar players playing mostly original instrumental pieces of all genres.
 Their first EP Stringborn was released in October 2016, mixed and mastered by Matt Hyde (Rodrigo y Gabriela).
 Their follow-up EP, Red Drops, was released in 2019.

 In 2023, The String Revolution recorded another cover song, this time “Folsom Prison Blues.”
 It was produced by Johnny Cash’s and June Carter’s son, John Carter Cash, and recorded at the Cash Cabin Studio in Nashville, Tennessee.
 Their special guest was a guitarist Tommy Emmanuel.
 Their arrangement and recording had received Grammy® Nomination and a win in “Best Arrangement, Instrumental or A Cappella” category.

 Film and TV composing

-Robin has composed scores for the short films, "Traces,", "War of Art," and "Use Me Up."
+Robin has composed scores for the short films, "Traces", "War of Art," and "Use Me Up."
 Robin contributed guitar to Michelle Shocked's score for the documentary Bush's Brain.
 She has had songs placed on several TV shows, including One Life to Live, All My Children, The Oprah Winfrey Show and Felicity.
 Her song "On My Feet Again" appeared in the short film comedy "Casting All Corpses: An Actor's Memorial" which won Best Comedy Short at The Hollywood Reel Film Festival.

 Robin was the guitar coach for Quentin Tarantino's 2015 film The Hateful Eight.
 She taught actress Jennifer Jason Leigh how to play guitar.
 Leigh was nominated for the Best Performance by an Actress in a Supporting Role for her performance in the film.